Growing Swiss Chard for a Summer Greens Harvest

 Swiss chard is a beautiful plant as well as a nutritious green.
 It could easily be grown as a showy plant in your flower garden as an edible ornamental.

-Not only is Swiss Chard beautiful, it is perhaps one of the most nutritious greens you can grow.
+Not only is Swiss Chard beautiful, but it is also perhaps one of the most nutritious greens you can grow.
 Recent studies have shown that Swiss chard contains at least 13 different polyphenol antioxidants.
-One of these is syringic acid which regulates blood sugar which prevents carbs from breaking down into simple sugars.
-In addition, the reddish purple stems of Swiss chard contain betacyanin which supports the body's immune system through its antioxidant, anti-
+One of these is syringic acid which regulates blood sugar and prevents carbs from breaking down into simple sugars.
+In addition, the reddish-purple stems of Swiss chard contain betacyanin which supports the body's immune system through its antioxidant, anti-

 inflammatory and detoxing effects.